FedericoDellOrso/ProjUdacity1/README.md

 # MyReads Project

-first project of the React Nanodegree Udacity Course
+first project of the React Nanodegree Udacity Course.
+A bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
 ## Instruction
 ```
 git clone https://github.com/FedericoDellOrso/ProjUdacity1.git